caltechlibrary/newt/newt-presentation.md

 - Good at describing structured data
 - Robust data management capability (e..g queries, views, functions, ...)
-- Allows us to model our once in one language
+- Allows us to model our data once and in one language
 - PostgREST makes SQL web friendly

 __PostgreSQL+PostgREST, a code savings plan!__

 # The experiment

-I've implemented three bird sighting websites
+The versions of a bird sighting website

 - simple data model
     - bird, place and date sighted
-- a process to update the website
+- each has a process to update the website

+What are trade-offs?

 # [birds 1]( https://github.com/caltechlibrary/newt/tree/main/demos/birds1), static site, Pandoc